maikotrindade/maikotrindade.github.io/_posts/2025-06-18-koog-ai-framework-agents.markdown

 published: true
 categories: [AI, Kotlin, Development, Agents]
 tags: [Koog, Kotlin, AI, Agents, JetBrains, JVM, AI Agentic Projects]
+description: "Introduction to Koog, JetBrains' open-source agentic AI framework for Kotlin developers, covering how to build and run autonomous AI agents entirely within the JVM ecosystem."
 ---

 **Koog** is an innovative, open-source **agentic framework** built by JetBrains.
 It empowers Kotlin developers to create and run AI agents entirely within the **JVM ecosystem**, leveraging a modern **Kotlin DSL**.
 This means you can build intelligent, autonomous agents with the same ease and productivity that Kotlin brings to everyday development.